 “I love meeting all the different people every day,” David said when asked what he liked most about his job.
 A reliable and hardworking employee, this match is a win for all!

 Erinne is a graduate of HCC Vast Academy, which helped prepare her to enter the workforce.
-After learning the ropes at Goodwill and E-books, Erinne is now the Receptionist for the Executive Team at Cullen.
-Erinne handles many different office projects, including greeting guests, coordinating the conference room schedule, ensuring the room is ready for events, and prepping meeting folders.
-She is always happy to lend a hand in any task, from labeling and stamping holiday cards, to making sure there are Gingersnaps available for our guests.
+After learning the ropes at Goodwill and E-books, Erinne is now the Receptionist at The Center for Pursuit.
+Erinne is a leader and is eager to help with different office projects, answering phones, greeting guests, taking visitors on tours, coordinating the conference room schedule, ensuring the room is ready for events, and prepping meeting folders.
+She is always happy to lend a hand in any task, from labeling and stamping holiday cards to making sure there are gingersnaps available for our guests.